Category Archives: Knowledge

 • Deliveries must be paid at least 24 hours before your scheduled delivery day.

-• Deliveries can ONLY be paid over the phone (505-832-4247) via credit card and your receipts will be emailed to you.
+• Deliveries can ONLY be paid over the phone (505-832-4247) via credit card and your receipts will be emailed to you, if requested.

-• You can pay by credit card or cash for sod pickups at the farm (for 2022), or call our office M-F 8 AM-11 AM to pay via phone.
+• You can pay by credit card (preferred) or cash for sod pickups at the farm, and call our office M-F 8 AM-11 AM to figure out the total for your order.

 • 0